-I am a Junior Research Fellow here at Imperial College.
-Previously, I have been an NSF postdoc at UC Berkeley and a graduate student at Stanford; I received my Ph.D. in 2013 under the supervision of Brian Conrad.
+I am a postdoc here at Imperial College.
+Previously, I have been an Imperial College Research Fellow, an NSF postdoc at UC Berkeley, and a graduate student at Stanford; I received my Ph.D. in 2013 under the supervision of Brian Conrad.
 My thesis was on p-adic Hodge theory in rigid analytic families.

 My e-mail address is my first initial dot my last name at imperial dot ac dot uk.

-arXiv, Wach modules, regulator maps, and epsilon-isomorphisms in families (with O. Venjakob).
-Submitted.
+arXiv, journal Wach modules, regulator maps, and epsilon-isomorphisms in families (with O. Venjakob).
+To appear in IMRN.

 arXiv, journal p-adic Hodge theory in rigid analytic families.
 Algebra & Number Theory 9 (2015), no. 2, 371–433.